apache/parquet-format/Encryption.md

 the AAD prefix is stored in an `aad_prefix` field in the file, and is made available to the readers.
 This field is not encrypted.
 If a user is concerned about keeping the file identity inside the file, the writer code can explicitly request Parquet not to store the AAD prefix.
-Then the aad_prefix field will be empty, AAD prefixes must be fully managed by the caller code and supplied explictly to Parquet readers for each file.
+Then the aad_prefix field will be empty; AAD prefixes must be fully managed by the caller code and supplied explictly to Parquet readers for each file.

 The protection against swapping full files is optional.
-It is not enabled by default because it requires the writers to generate and supply an AAD prefix.
+It is not enabled by default because it requires the writers to generate and pass an AAD prefix.

 A reader of a file created with an AAD prefix, should be able to verify the prefix (file identity) by comparing it with e.g. the target table name, using a convention accepted in the organization.